Oracle WHERE Clause

 Oracle WHERE - multiple conditions example

-To combine conditions you can use the AND, OR and NOT logical operators.
+To combine two conditions, you can use the AND, OR and NOT logical operators.

 For example, to get all motherboards that belong to the category id 1 and have list prices greater than 500, you use the following statement: